debarshee2004/apertre_hr_management_app/README.md

 ## Usage

-Once you have the app running, you can start exploring the virtual galaxy.
-Use the app's features to learn more about different galaxies, celestial objects, and the mysteries of the universe.
+Once you have the app running, you can start exploring the folders and codes.
+Use the app's features to make HR's work easy to manage their work.

 ## Contributing